chriswhitehouse/MyPortfolio/Week 3.md

 1. Yes.
 With Battle, Birthday Greeter, and RPS.
 I feel confident to say I can build a simple web app.
 2. Medium.
 I still feel confident in my ability to debug problems.
 But need to be able to verbalise my approach, to work better with pair partners, and to be more structured.
 3. Yes.
 This was my primary focus for practicals.
 I feel I have a good conceptual understanding of servers, clients, and request/response cycles.
 4. Medium.
-Understand conceptually and have worked through on example in Battle.
+Understand conceptually and have worked through on example in Battle, and RPS challenges.
 More work required here.

 ### What would you improve going forward?